 Seaweed Cultivation — Wait, what?!

-A recent study from Australia suggests that livestock fed on seaweed-based feed emits 60 percent less methane than if fed on traditional feed.
+A study from Australia suggests that livestock fed on seaweed-based feed emits 60 percent less methane than if fed on traditional feed.
 Moreover, seaweed has qualities that can replace the use of plastic, be used in textiles and medicines, and serve as biofuels.Seaweed contains bioactive components, which have found uses in the cosmetics and biomedicine industries.
 Research is ongoing to tap all the useful components of the seaweed and diversify its uses as much as possible.
-The following video aptly summarizes the research on seaweed uses:

-Iceland and Norway have longstanding traditions of seaweed harvesting, and the Faroe Islands are considered a front runner in developing offshore cultivation systems.
-The Faroese Company Ocean Rainforest is one of the very few companies in the world that seeds, cultivates and harvests seaweed on a commercial scale in offshore conditions.
+The Faroe Islands are considered a front runner in developing offshore cultivation systems, and Ocean Rainforest is one of the very few companies in the world that seeds, cultivates and harvests seaweed on a commercial scale in offshore conditions.
 In 2016, Ocean Rainforest was contacted by Catalina Sea Ranch, an American aquaculture facility operating in the LA Bay area, asking them to join a project on offshore seaweed cultivation in the US.
 They needed participants with offshore expertise and experience, and Ocean Rainforest was just what they were looking for.
-This is a testament to the expertise and innovation of Faroese companies in this industry.
+This is another testament to the expertise and innovation of Faroese companies in this industry.

 The seaweed cultivation and processing industry is one of the best examples of Faroese innovation and contribution to the world in a field that is an integral part of their way of life.